korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_12_Immutable_Unmodifable_Classes/README.md

 I have all three options.
 I'll go to my **StringChecker** class, and make that final.
 Ok, so that's one of Java's newer features.
-I've demonstrated, in this section of the course,
+I've demonstrated, in this section of the course
 that extensibility might inadvertently expose your code to problematic subclasses.
 This access could provide access